micromark/micromark-extension-frontmatter/readme.md

     — Type to tokenize as
 *   `marker` (`string` or `{open: string, close: string}`) — Character used to construct fences.
-    By providing an object with `open` and `close`. different characters can be used for opening and closing fences.
+    By providing an object with `open` and `close` different characters can be used for opening and closing fences.
     For example the character `'-'` will result in `'---'` being used as the fence
 *   `fence` (`string` or `{open: string, close: string}`)